jefdaj/pges/src/speakers/hayes.md

 he works with building and growing techniques within Corteva Agriscience, the Agricultural Division of DowDupont, and through collaborations ranging from novel data architectures to algorithm design and implementation in support of research and development activities.
-Kevin holds a Ph\.D in Molecular and Cellular Pharmacology from the University of Wisconsin-Madison with fellowships in Neurobiology and Translational Medicine (Scripps Florida and the University of Pennsylvania).
+Kevin holds a Ph\.D\. in Molecular and Cellular Pharmacology from the University of Wisconsin-Madison with fellowships in Neurobiology and Translational Medicine (Scripps Florida and the University of Pennsylvania).
 His varied experiences have led him from Toxicogenomics to